 General Manager, Risk and Compliance Solutions

 Nigel Riley leads the risk and compliance solutions business at Intapp.
 He is responsible for setting strategy and driving growth for Intapp risk products, which address the unique challenges facing financial and professional services firms.
 Prior to joining Intapp, Riley served as Chief Operating Officer of JP Morgan Chase’s global conflicts function, where he led strategic and technology initiatives.
 In all, he spent 15 years working in various technology and COO roles within JP Morgan Chase’s investment banking business in London, Hong Kong, and New York.
-Riley earned his bachelor’s degree in History from the University of Birmingham, and certification from Pragmatic Marketing.
+Riley earned his bachelor’s degree in history from the University of Birmingham, and earned his certification from Pragmatic Marketing.